Saikuron/technos-web-2020/README.md

   yarn install
   ```
 * To start the app we provide a bash script, you can use -h option to see the options available
-  It assumes you have dex locally as if you dowloaded it like shown above, and that you have a config-private.yaml file in the dex-config directory at the root
+  It assumes you have dex locally as if you dowloaded it like shown above, and that you have a config-private.yaml file in the dex-config directory at the root.
+Don't forget to remove the cookies for http://localhost:3000
   ```bash
   # Go back on the project source
   cd ..